manthan89-py/Plant-Disease-Detection/Flask Deployed App/Readme.md

 #### First check the Model section of this Repo.
 After that you can understand deployed app.

-#### Make sure if you change the model name then also change in the app.py
+#### Make sure if you change the model name then also change the name of the model argument in the app.py